athos/pogonos/README.md

 ## Usage

-We will show you how to use Pogonos in this section, but if you're not too familiar with the Mustache language itself, you might want to read its [documentation](http://mustache.github.io/) first.
+In this section, you'll see how to use Pogonos, but if you're not so familiar with the Mustache language itself, you might want to read its [documentation](http://mustache.github.io/) first.

 ### Fundamentals